 Furthermore, this past year’s mild winter means that mosquitoes may become active earlier in the year.
 As soon as temperatures reach 50-60 degrees, Asian Tiger mosquitoes are out and about, looking for a nice meal and a place to lay their eggs.

 As an invasive species, the Asian Tiger mosquito is considered difficult to eradicate.
 However, DC Mosquito Squad’s methods of mosquito control are well-suited for the Aedes albopictus.
 By assessing and alerting homeowners to problem areas, we can exterminate many of the mosquitoes at the source by removing areas where they can lay eggs.
-Then, through multiple treatments of our barrier spray throughout the mosquito season, we can create a “population depression” around your home.
+Then, through multiple treatments of our barrier treatment throughout the mosquito season, we can create a “population depression” around your home.
 This helps keep the Asian Tiger mosquito at bay.

 No matter what those pesky mosquitoes have in store for us next, DC Mosquito Squad is up for the challenge!